dmauser/opnazure/README.md

 1) Give an option to specify VNET Address during deployment.
 2) Give an option or new template to add extra Subnets like management and DMZ.
 3) Create Jumpbox automatically on Trusted Subnet or DMZ.
+4) Create default UDR from Trusted to route traffic to OPNSense.